CQCL/hugr/specification/hugr.md

 about where to run different parts of the graph by inspecting their resource requirements.

 ### Type Constraints

 We will likely also want to add a fixed set of attributes to certain subsets of `TYPE`.
 In Tierkreis these are called “type constraints”.
 For example, the `Map` type can only be constructed when the type that we map from is `Hashable`.
-For the Hugr, we may need this `Hashable` constraint, as well as a `Nonlinear` constraint that the typechecker can look for before wiring up a `copy` node.
+For the Hugr, we may need this `Hashable` constraint, as well as a `Nonlinear` constraint.
 Finally there may be a `const-able` or `serializable` constraint meaning that the value can be put into a `const`-node: this implies the type is `Nonlinear` (but not vice versa).